 Student workers may retrieve another student's mail only in the event of a malfunctioning mailbox.
 Students requiring assistance with their mailbox may ask any mail staff member for help.
-Lost combinations to mailboxes can be found on your Amos account under MY HUB MAILBOX All students are strongly encouraged to check their mailboxes daily.
+Lost combinations to mailboxes can be found on your Amos account under MY HUB MAILBOX.

 It is the students' responsibility to make sure their boxes are locked at all times.
 Any mailbox malfunctions should be reported immediately by calling 610 861-1631.